ptone/jiffylab/README.rst

 There are other advantages to having a standardized environment:

-* If the instructor is projecting the same thing as what the student sees, the student will be less likely to be thown off by inconsequential details such as differences in the shell prompt (> vs $ etc), different syntax highlighting colors, or use of some tool or feature not installed on the student's machine.
+* If the instructor is projecting the same thing as what the student sees, the student will be less likely to be thrown off by inconsequential details such as differences in the shell prompt (> vs $ etc), different syntax highlighting colors, or use of some tool or feature not installed on the student's machine.

-* When all students are using the same exact setup, they are more likely to be capable of helping their neighbor, as if they got it working on their screen, they can probably get it working on their neigbor - peers can more effectively visually "diff" what might be different.
+* When all students are using the same exact setup, they are more likely to be capable of helping their neighbor, as if they got it working on their screen, they can probably get it working on their neighbor - peers can more effectively visually "diff" what might be different.

 * Even if the setup of a student machine goes smoothly at a technical level, it